Clube Atlético Mineiro: New golden age (2021–)

 On 2 December 2021, after finishing 3rd place in the last edition of the Campeonato Brasileiro, Atlético won its third Série A title after 49 years, beating Bahia in a thrilling 2–3 comeback to take the title.
 Less than two weeks later, on 15 December, they beat Athletico Paranaense in the 2021 Copa do Brasil Finals after a 4–0 win at home, the largest thrash ever in a Copa do Brasil finals match, followed by a 1–2 away win to secure Galo's second Copa do Brasil trophy.
 On 20 February 2022, after a 2–2 draw with Flamengo, Atlético Mineiro took the 2022 Supercopa do Brasil title after a long penalty shootout, in which Galo won 8–7.
-On 7 April 2024, Atlético won the 2024 Campeonato Mineiro for the fifth consecutive year (2020–2024), a feat that was last achieved 42 years prior (1978–82), being the third time in the club's history.
+In 2024, Atlético won the Campeonato Mineiro, beating city rivals Cruzeiro with a 5–3 aggregate score, and also finished runners-up of the Copa do Brasil and Copa Libertadores.
+In 2025, Atlético won the 2025 Campeonato Mineiro for the sixth consecutive year (2020–2025) and the 50th title, a feat that was last achieved 42 years prior (1978–83), being the second in the club's history, and also finished runners-up at the Copa Sudamericana.